Faith and the Big Questions

 This series of live, on-site presentations has two objectives.
 The first is to help those who are searching for their own answers to these “big questions” in life.
 The second is to equip Catholics to better respond to St. Peter’s challenge to “always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have” (1 Peter 3:15).
 In other words, these sessions are intended to help strengthen faith, as well enable us to better explain and share our faith.

-When done with parish youth groups and college campus ministries, this program is best presented using two sessions per year over a 4-year rotating cycle.
-For more info. on scheduling this apologetics series with high school and college students, please CLICK HERE.
+When done with Catholic parish youth groups, schools, and college campus ministries, this program is best presented using two sessions per year over a 3-year rotating cycle.
+For more info. on scheduling this apologetics series with middle/high school and college students, please CLICK HERE.

 This program (also called “Faith Challenges”) has received an official Nihil Obstat from the Roman Catholic Vicariate Apostolic of Arabia and is approved for catechetical credit by the Catholic Diocese of Arlington, Virginia.